 When you register your event with the us, you will have access to a free registration page within our community Eventbrite account.
 Our team will draft an event page for you to customize and manage.
 This custom page will allow you to register your attendees seamlessly and can double as an event website.
 If you decide to create a dedicated website for Edcamp, simply embed the Eventbrite link into your site.
 This means that anyone can register via your website, or ours-doubling the likelihood and outreach of participants.
 (All registrations will show up within Eventbrite.)

-All Edcamp registration pages and platforms must include our anti-harassment policy:
+All Edcamp registration pages and platforms must include our Terms & Conditions, which contains our Code of Conduct: